microsoft/atlas-design/site/src/atomics/spacing.md

 # Spacing Atomics

-Spacing Atomics can be used to add margin or padding on elements.
+Spacing atomics can be used to add margin or padding on elements.
 They are especially helpful when composing layouts.

 | cssproperty                                                                                                                                                                                                            | value                                                   | screensize                        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------- | --------------------------------- |